Inclusion & Diversity

-Special Needs Education is education for students with disabilities, in consideration of their individual educational needs, which aims at full development of their capabilities and at their independence and social participation.
+Special Education is education for students with disabilities, in consideration of their individual educational needs, which aims at full development of their capabilities and at their independence and social participation.

 Disability Studies: Initiated by disabled activists, artists, and scholars, the field of disability studies began as part of the disability rights movement with the aim of challenging oppressive disability discourses and policies, and promoting disability identity and culture.
 It honors the lived experiences, distinct cultures, and self-representations of disabled people as opposed to pervasive stereotypical representations.
 Disability studies has played a key role over the past three decades of advancing disability arts, visual culture, and literature, policy and law, and sociocultural appreciation of disability as a legitimate and worthwhile way of being.